Freetown International Airport

-Freetown International Airport (IATA: FNA, ICAO: GFLL) (officially), locally known as Lungi International Airport, is an international airport located in the coastal town of Lungi, Sierra Leone.
-It is the only international airport in Sierra Leone.
-The Sierra Leone River separates the airport from Freetown, the nation's capital city.
+Freetown International Airport (IATA: FNA, ICAO: GFLL) (officially), formerly known as Lungi International Airport, is an international airport situated in the coastal town of Lungi, Sierra Leone.
+It is the sole international airport in Sierra Leone.
+The Sierra Leone River separates the airport from Freetown, the capital city.

+History

+Until 1949, an airstrip at Waterloo served the city of Freetown.
+Because of subsidence of the runway and the proximity of the hills, the Government decided in 1947 to abandon Waterloo and make Lungi, a British Royal Air Force base, the airport for Freetown.
+Waterloo airfield was closed in June 1949.
+The senior architect of the Public Works Department, Robin Halliday Macartney, supplied a draft plan for the terminal building, which then became the responsibility of the airport engineer A. E. Pugh.
+The plans had to be altered considerably to comply with new medical regulations and work did not start before 1953.
+The control tower had been built in 1952.
+The new terminal building, finished in 1955, soon proved to be too small, and in 1960 it was decided to make Lungi a modern international airport.
+A new terminal building was erected to designs by Nickson & Borys and was officially opened on June 25, 1964.
+The building was expanded for the 1980 OAU summit.

-The airport is operated by the Sierra Leone Airports Authority.
-Prior to its use as a civilian airport, it was a British Royal Air Force base.
+The airport was operated by the Sierra Leone Airports Authority.
 In 2012 its management was contracted out to the British security and military company Westminster Aviation Security Services Ltd.